 Color impacts our moods, as researchers at Minnesota State University have recently affirmed.
 According to their findings, reds and oranges tend to stimulate the brain, while greens, blues, and neutral earth tones are more soothing.
 So if you're looking to your turn your bathroom into your own in-home spa retreat, it's a good idea to plan your color palette around a single, tranquil hue.

-Light Up Your Bathroom
+Light up Your Bathroom

-Create Comfort In Your Office
+Create Comfort in Your Office

 It may seem a bit ironic to want to give your home office a relaxing makeover—but just because it's where you go to work, that doesn't mean that you have to be tense while you're there.
 In fact, given the health implications of work-related stress and the physical toll of sedentary working conditions, the office might just be where these changes will benefit you the most.